 The CC defines four operations on security functional requirements.
-The conventions below define the conventions used in this ST to identify the operations completed in the PP and the operations completed in this ST by the ST author.
-All operations completed in the PP are surrounded by square brackets ([operation]).
-Changes made in the ST to SFRs from the PP are denoted as refinements made in the ST.
+The conventions below define the conventions used in this ST to identify the operations completed in this ST by the ST author..

-Assignment made in PP: [indicated with bold text] Selection made in PP: [indicated with underlined text] Refinement made in PP: [additions indicated with bold text and italics] [deletions indicated with strike-through bold text and italics] Iteration made in PP: [indicated with typical CC requirement naming followed by a lower case letter for each iteration (e.g., FMT_MSA.1a)] Assignment made in ST: indicated with bold text Selection made in ST: indicated with underlined text Refinement made in ST: additions indicated with bold text and italics deletions indicated with strike-through bold text and italics Iteration made in ST: indicated with typical CC requirement naming followed by a lower case letter for each iteration (e.g., FMT_MSA.1a)
+Assignment made in ST: indicated with bold text Selection made in ST: indicated with underlined text Refinement made in ST: additions indicated with bold text and italics deletions indicated with strike-through bold text and italics Iteration made in ST: indicated with typical CC requirement naming followed by a lower case letter for each iteration (e.g., FMT_MSA.1a)